TanYa-Go/Babushka-Bakes/TESTING.md

 #### Test
-I was regularly checking responsiveness during development with developer inspector tools.
-Then I have tested with help of the app called [Responsively](https://responsively.app/)
+I was regularly checking responsiveness during development with Chrome developer inspector tools.\
-Test was also done on the actual devices: Lenovo Laptop 17.3" / Alpha a1 20+ / Xiaomi Redmi 9t /  iPhone 7 / iPhone 8 / iPhone 10 / iPad
+I have tested the deployed site with help of the app called [Responsively](https://responsively.app/) Test was also done on the actual devices: Lenovo Laptop 17.3" / Alpha a1 20+ / Xiaomi Redmi 9t /  iPhone 7 / iPhone 8 / iPhone 10 / iPad

 #### Result
-The page looks satisfactory on all tested devices and its fully responsive.
+The page looks satisfactory on all tested devices and is fully responsive.
 The Navigation menu collapses on tablet and mobile sizes and expands on desktop size.
 Hero image is not destorted and displays nicely on all screen sizes tested.

-All images are responsive, they are rendering well on all screen sizes tested without overflowing or distorsion.
+Images on all other pages are responsive, they are rendering well on all screen sizes tested without overflowing or distorsion.
+Text responsiveness is satisfactory.

 #### Conclusion